evilnose/PyRKViewer/docs/source/QuickStart.rst

 2. Next, open your terminal and navigate to the directory containing Coyote.

 3. To install the base set of dependencies, you will run ``pip install -r requirements.txt``.
-Then if you want to install the optional dependencies as well, run ``pip install -r requirements-sbml.txt``.
+Then if you want to install the optional dependencies as well, run ``pip install -r requirements-simualtion.txt``.
 To learn more about which set of dependencies is right for you.

 4. Finally, you will run the application with the command ``python -m rkviewer.main``.
 After you have completed all of these steps, you will not have to repeat them every time you want to run the application.
 Once the setup is done you will only need to open the terminal, navigate into the folder that contains your Coyote application, and run the command ``python -m rkviewer.main``.